AtharSayed/Vigilix/README.md

 ## 🧪 Testing

 ### Unit Tests
-Run unit tests to ensure the integrity of the pipeline:
+Run test_app.py to see the results of the prediction There are 2 attack and 2 non attack payloads hardcoded in the fiile that will be send to the model and in return the model will predict whether its an attack or not .
 ```bash
 pytest testing/
 ```

-### Test Coverage
-- **Model Pipeline:** Tests for data preprocessing, model inference, and evaluation.
-- **Streaming Components:** Tests for Kafka producer and consumer.

----

 ## 📈 Future Enhancements